leymoo/leymoo.github.io/_posts/2023-04-11-A Technical Manifesto.markdown

 You may think it's obvious in context.
 It is sadly not.

 At worst, the word technical is used to "other" people.
 These people are technical, these people are not.
-This can be used to make people with these skills seem less important, or in the a different direction, used against underrepresented groups working in software and technology.
+This can be used to make people with these skills seem less important, or in a different direction, used against underrepresented groups working in software and technology.

 So my request to you, reader, is to do one thing.